zabaras/GSVAE/README.md

 Predictive Molecular Graph Latent Space Discovery
 ======================================

+This repository contains a PyTorch implementation of Graph Scattering Variational AutoEncoder (GSVAE), a molecular generative model developed based on variational inference and graph theory.
+In this model, the encoding network is based on the scattering transform with adaptive spectral filters, which allows for better generalization of the model in the presence of limited training data.
+The decoding network is a one-shot graph generative model that conditions atom types on molecular topology.

+Physical constraints are implemented to encourage energetically stable and valid molecules.

-This project is using Graph Scattering Variational AutoEncoder (GSVAE) to discovers a latent space for molecular graphs.
-A quantitative assessment of the latent space in terms of its predictive ability for organic molecules in the QM9 dataset is presented in the paper.
-All tests are performed with small sized training data.
-To account for the limited size training data set, a Bayesian formalism is considered that allows us capturing the uncertainties in the predicted properties.
+To account for the training with a limited-sized dataset, a Bayesian formalism is considered that allows capturing the uncertainties in the predictive estimates of the molecular properties.

 ## Getting Started